Andrew Checketts was named UC Santa Barbara's head coach on June 22, 2011, becoming the ninth head coach in the program's history.

 Sporting one of the best pitching staffs in the country, UCSB went on to record new program marks in team ERA (2.45) and strikeouts (475) in the 2015 season.
 The team was also ranked as high as No. 6 in the country while they were slotted as high as No. 2 in the RPI over the course of the campaign.

-During his tenure, UCSB has had 27 Major League Baseball draftees, three All-America selections (Brett Vertigan in 2012, Joey Epperson in 2014, Dillon Tate in 2015), six Freshman All-America picks, the 2015 Big West Co-Field Player of the Year (Cameron Newell), and 36 All-Big West honorees.
+During his tenure, UCSB has had 27 Major League Baseball draftees, four All-America selections (Brett Vertigan in 2012, Joey Epperson in 2014, Dillon Tate in 2015, Shane Bieber in 2016), six Freshman All-America picks, the 2015 Big West Co-Field Player of the Year (Cameron Newell), and 36 All-Big West honorees.

 The Gauchos' 27 draft picks since 2012 are the most by any team in the Big West over that span.
 Under Checketts' tutelage, All-American right-handed pitcher Dillon Tate became one of the top players in collegiate baseball, eventually going to the Texas Rangers with the fourth overall selection in the 2015 MLB First-Year Player Draft.
 Tate was the first pitcher chosen in the 2015 draft.